sfloam/adb_final_project/README.md

 - [ ] System supports several operations in each step, though at most only one per transaction.
 - [ ] If operations is blocked due to conflicting locks, that does not affect the operations of other transactions.
       You may assume that all operations on a single line occur concurrently.
-- [ ] When running our tests, ensure that operations occurring concurrently don’t conflict with one another.
+- [ ] (REMOVED from syllabus) When running our tests, ensure that operations occurring concurrently don’t conflict with one another.
 - [ ] Ensure that when a transaction is waiting, it will not receive another operation.
 - [ ] If an operation for T1 is waiting for a lock held by T2, then in the same time step when T2 commits, the operation for T1 proceeds if there is no other lock request ahead of it.